 ISBN Barcode: One last thing… you need to include a white rectangle on your back cover.
 This is where the unique ISBN barcode for your book will be printed.
 The white rectangle must be 2” wide x 1.2” tall.
 The way I get the exact measurement is to open up a new file 2”x 1.2”, fill the selection with the paint bucket then copy and paste my new perfectly sized rectangle onto my cover.
 (Making sure it lands in the safe area.)
 I like to put this baby in the back left corner…sorry Jerry Orbach…

 PARTY!!!
 And here we are!!!
-Our book cover is complete and ready to be submitted for review by CreateSpace.
-Once approved you are ready to print your book and soon the whole world may be judging your fabulous book by your fabulous cover.
+Our book cover is complete and ready to be submitted for review by KDP.
+Once approved you are ready to print your book and soon the whole world will be judging your book by its’s fabulous cover.